filewatcher/filewatcher/README.md

 Place filenames or filenames in quotes to use ruby filename globbing instead of shell filename globbing.
 This will make filewatcher look for files in subdirectories too.
-To watch all javascript files in subdirectories:
+To watch all javascript files in subdirectories in Windows:

     > filewatcher "**/*.js" "node %FILENAME%"